UPS Worker In San Francisco Fatally Shoots Three Coworkers Before Killing Himself

 "The company is saddened and deeply concerned about affected employees, family members and the community we share," UPS said in a statement.
 "Our thoughts and prayers are with all those touched by this incident."

-Counseling was also being made available to all employees affected by the shooting, the company added.
+Counseling was being made available to all employees affected by the shooting, the company added.

 Salvador Hernandez is a reporter for BuzzFeed News and is based in Los Angeles.